Charmve/Mirror-Glass-Detection/README.md

  <div align=center>
   <img src="./MirrorGlassDetection_files/image003.jpg">
   <p>
+    Figure 3.
 Problems with mirrors in existing vision tasks.
 In depth prediction, NYU-v2 dataset [32] uses a Kinect to capture depth as ground truth.
 It wrongly predicts the depths of the reflected contents, instead of the mirror depths (b).
 In instance semantic segmentation, Mask RCNN [12] wrongly detects objects inside the mirrors (c).
 With MirrorNet, we first detect and mask out the mirrors (d).
 We then obtain the correct depths (e), by interpolating the depths from surrounding pixels of the mirrors, and segmentation maps (f).
   </p>
 </div>
 <br>